-For more information about REAL ID and what it means for Washington, visit www.dol.wa.gov/about/real-id-overview. html.
+For more information about REAL ID and what it means for Washington, visit dol.wa.gov/real-id.

 Types of Driver Licenses

 Instruction Permit - This permit allows you to operate a motor vehicle within Washington State while you are being supervised by a licensed driver with at least five years of licensed driving experience.
 The licensed driver must sit in the right-front passenger seat.